 What does PDRN mean in skincare?

-Is PDRN serum considered a medical product?
+Is PDRN serum a medical product?

 How is PDRN linked to skin repair?